The free energy of anisotropic quantum spin systems: Functional integral representation: Introduction

-In general, the calculation of the free energy of a quantum spin system is complicated by the fact that the spin operators are non-canonical, which limits the usefulness of renormalized perturbation theory, the usual tool in dealing with quantum many-body systems.\cite{Negele1998,Fradkin2013} Here we explore a different approach: decoupling of the bilinear interaction operators by way of Hubbard-Stratonovich (HS) transformations.\cite{hubb59,strat58} This requires introducing space and time-dependent HS-fields, which are integrated over.
+In general, the calculation of the free energy of a quantum spin system is complicated by the fact that the spin operators are non-canonical, which limits the usefulness of renormalized perturbation theory, the usual tool in dealing with quantum many-body systems.\cite{Negele1998,Fradkin2013} Here we explore a different approach: decoupling of the bilinear interaction operators by way of Hubbard-Stratonovich (HS) transformations.\cite{hubb59,strat58} Our approach differs from a previous derivation \cite{angelucci89,angelucci91,angelucci92} of a path integral representation of interacting quantum spin systems in terms of Hubbard-Stratonovich fields in that it applies to anisotropic spin systems and is not restricted to ultralow temperatures but allows to calculate the contribution of Gaussian fluctuations to the free energy at all temperatures in the ordered phase.
+This requires introducing space and time-dependent HS-fields, which are integrated over.
 The resulting quantum trace over an exponential involving spin operators (a kind of Zeeman interaction of spins with the HS-induced "magnetic field"), may be done explicitly.
 The result is a representation of the partition function in terms of an infinite power series in the interaction.
-The series may be summed up explicitly in the case of an Ising-type interaction or in the case of classical spins.\cite{sizyuk15} In the general case of the bilinear interaction of quantum spins, only Gaussian fluctuation contribution to the free energy of an ordered state may be derived in a compact form.
+The series may be summed up explicitly in the case of an Ising-type interaction or in the case of classical spins.\cite{sizyuk15,sizyuk16} In the general case of the bilinear interaction of quantum spins, only the Gaussian fluctuation contribution to the free energy of an ordered state may be derived in a compact form.
 Higher order corrections are accessible, but involve increasingly complex expressions.

 This paper is organized as follows: In Section II, the representation of the partition function is introduced.
 In Section III we present the evaluation of the free energy in the approximation of Gaussian fluctuations about the mean field order parameter.
 We apply the derived formalism to the quantum Heisenberg-compass spin model in section IV.
 Finally, we draw conclusions in Section V.